ekkus93/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![] [image11]

-The sample images for "Speed limit (120km/h)" don't really look that similar to the "Bicycles crossing" image.
+The sample images for "Children crossing" don't really look that similar to the "Bicycles crossing" image.
 Besides both having some black figures in the middle of a red traffic sign, they aren't that similar.
+Maybe looking at the Top Softmax Probabilities might shed some light on to why this sign was mislabeled.

 ### Top Softmax Probabilities